verse-lab/ceramist/readme.md

     ├── stirling.v
     └── tactics.v

-7 directories, 19 files
+8 directories, 22 files
 ```

 The library is split into separate logical components by directory:
 - *Computation* - defines a probability monad and associated notation for it on top of the 'coq-infotheo' probability library.
 - *Utils* - collection of utility lemmas and tactics used throughout the development
-- *Structures/Core* - contains definitions and properties about the core probabilistic primitives exported by the library.
+- *Structures/Core* - contains definitions and properties about the core probabilistic primitives exported by the library, and defines the abstract AMQ interface satisfied by all instantiations.
 - *Structures/BloomFilter* - example use of the exported library to prove various probabilistic properties on bloom filters.
 - *Structures/CountingBloomFilter* - another exemplar use of the library to prove probabilistic properties on counting bloom filters.
+- *Structures/QuotientBloomFilter* - exemplar use of library to prove probabilistic properties of quotient filters
+- *Structures/BlockedAMQ* - exemplar use of library to prove probabilistic properties of a higher order AMQ - the blockedAMQ

 ## Axioms
 NO AXIOMS!